Work and Travel USA Insurance is mandatory for any J visa holder coming to the U.S. under this program.

 It is important to keep in mind that short-term travel medical insurance will generally cover new medical conditions, injuries or accidents that occur after the effective date of the policy.
 It will not cover pre-existing conditions, routine maintenance, maternity, birth control, dental, vision or preventive checkups.

 Sponsoring or Sending Organization

-As insurance for J visa holders is mandatory, sponsoring organizations or sending organizations are routinely looking for compliant insurance at the lowest cost and we understand these organizations are price sensitive.
+As insurance for J visa holders is mandatory, sponsoring organizations or sending organizations are routinely looking for compliant insurance at the lowest cost, and we understand that these organizations are price-sensitive.

 We have over 15 years of experience in dealing with J visa insurance.

 You can look at our Group J visa insurance program.

 If you are looking for a customized insurance plan, we can provide you with one based on your specific requirements.
 The price will depend upon your prior claims experience and loss ratio.
 We will find you the best quotes from all of the major U.S. based insurance providers that are in the J visa insurance market.

 All of our J visa insurance plans participate in a PPO network that has providers all across the U.S., allowing your participants the ability to show their insurance card and have their claims directly billed to the insurance company.Contact Us